caowenhan/hhuthesis/README.md

 Aiming at the dissertations nonstandard format problems such as chart format, writing format and formula format, a simple and easy-to-use LaTeX template for Hohai dissertations is provided.
 The template strictly follows the requirements of the academic committee of Hohai University on the format of the dissertations and the corresponding national standards and specifications.

-**This templateissubject  to frequent changes.
+**At present, the template trial upgrade frequently.
 Please make sure you have read the usage documentation and example code completely and carefully before using.**

 ### Project Homepage